UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/acquisition_methods/acquisition_methods.md

 equally applicable to substrates polarized via PHIP, SABRE, or other processes (3,4).

-# Hyperpolarized Imaging Considerations
+## Hyperpolarized Imaging Considerations

-The dissolution DNP process, discussed in more detail in Chapters 1 and 2, provides more than four orders of magnitude increase to nuclear polarization.
-This transient increase overcomes the small thermal equilibrium magnetization - on the order of parts-per-million at clinical field strengths and physiologic temperature - and enables dynamic imaging of hyperpolarized substrates that can be used to rapidly and efficiently encode 5D data (3 spatial + 1 spectral + 1 temporal
+The dissolution DNP process, discussed in more detail in the [Physics of Dissolution DNP](../dDNP_physics/dDNP_physics.md) and [Hardware for Dissolution DNP](../dDNP_hardware/dDNP_hardware.md) chapters, provides more than four orders of magnitude increase to nuclear polarization.
+This transient increase overcomes the small thermal equilibrium magnetization—on the order of parts-per-million at clinical field strengths and physiologic temperature - and enables dynamic imaging of hyperpolarized substrates that can be used to rapidly and efficiently encode 5D data (3 spatial + 1 spectral + 1 temporal